Kshitija18-Git/Attendance/README.md

 An Attendance Management System that allows institutions or organizations to mark and manage attendance randomly or manually in a digital format.
 This project helps streamline attendance tracking and can be customized for use in classrooms, offices, events, or any group-based setting.

-## 📌 Features
+## Features

 - ✅ Mark random attendance for a given list of students/employees
 - 📋 Manual attendance marking option
 - 🧮 Attendance statistics and reports
-- 🗃️ Persistent data storage (via file/database)
+- 🗃️ Persistent data storage
 - 🔐 Admin login & basic authentication
-- 🖥️ Simple and user-friendly interface (CLI/GUI/Web, based on your version)
+- 🖥️ Simple and user-friendly interface

-## 💻 Technologies Used
+## Technologies Used

 - **Frontend**: HTML / CSS / JavaScript
 - **Backend**: Python / PHP / Java